ntnhut/LeetSolve/docs/source/Array/01_ARR_48_Rotate_Image.md

 :class: tip
 1. The function [`std::swap`](https://en.cppreference.com/w/cpp/algorithm/swap) can be used to exchange two values.

-2. When doing the transpose or mirroring, you could visit over one-half of the matrix.
+2. When doing the transpose or mirroring, you could visit over only one-half of the matrix.

 ```